What We Do:

 World-renowned Japanese photographer Kenro Izu first visited Cambodia in 1993 to photograph the Angkor Wat monuments.
 During his travels, he often encountered ill and malnourished children, many missing arms and legs due to landmines and other unexploded ordnances.
 After witnessing a young girl die, simply because her father could not afford $2 for medical care, Kenro decided to take action and give back to the country that inspired his photographic journey.

-Friends was founded in 1996 with the mission to provide compassionate medical care to children in Southeast Asia.
+He founded Friends in 1996 with the mission to provide compassionate medical care to children in Southeast Asia.
 After years of planning and gathering support from donors, photographers, and friends around the world, Friends opened Angkor Hospital for Children (AHC) in Siem Reap, Cambodia.

 Since that time, AHC has treated over 1.7 million children, trained thousands of healthcare professionals, and is considered “one of only three essential healthcare institutions” in the entire country as stated by a Cambodian Health Minister.